emqx/blog/en/202103/verifying-kuiper-stream-processing-with-mqtt-x.md

 ![mqttxscript.png](https://assets.emqx.com/images/5aef8144b3c75fab5730afd7f7545c31.png)

-Testing found that the simulated data was successful, and we went to the connection page, opened the script to use the function (using the script function is not described in detail in this article, you can refer to the [MQTT X documentation](https://github.com/emqx/MQTTX/blob/main/docs/manual-cn.md#%E8%84%9A%E6%9C%AC)).
+Testing found that the simulated data was successful, and we went to the connection page, opened the script to use the function (using the script function is not described in detail in this article, you can refer to the [MQTTX documentation](https://github.com/emqx/MQTTX/blob/main/docs/manual-cn.md#%E8%84%9A%E6%9C%AC)).
 Enter the `Payload` data template to be sent as `{}`, enter `Topic` as the `Data Source` in the stream definition, in this case `/kuiper/stream`, then set the timing message, set the sending frequency to 1 second, then click Send.
-After the message has been successfully sent, MQTT X will automatically send one simulated test data per second.
+After the message has been successfully sent, MQTTX will automatically send one simulated test data per second.

 ![mqttxtimed.png](https://assets.emqx.com/images/6358d2d739f455bb36670269eb3e2c52.png)